thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/11-custom-directives-part2.desc.md

 The `gsChangeBackground` directive could be more customizable.
 Change the code so that the user of the directive can set an attribute on the tag that specifies what the new background color should be on mouse enter.
 Also, add the ability for the user to change the text color on mouse enter as well.
 If no new text color is specified, the text color should not change.
 Lastly, our directive only makes sense in one context.
 Add a restriction to the directive so that it can only be used in the correct way.
 You'll have to figure out which way that is!

+**EXERCISE**

+Make a `gsDraggable` directive that allows the user to drag whatever element it's applied to.
+You may want to experiment with a small element in a large, fixed parent.
+Some things to consider: how to handle if applied to an inline element?
+What if an element is dragged out of its parent?

 ## Directive Controllers

 You can attach controllers to your custom directives by using the `controller` property.
 Adding a controller to a directive can be a helpful way to refactor out business logic that might otherwise live inside of your `link` method, making it more difficult to read and maintain.
+Directive controllers can also hold directive specific logic that may generally go in a larger application controller.
+And they set the stage for directive to interact with each other.

 Here's the syntax for defining a controller from within your directive: